beeper/sdk-docs/README.md

 "Do It": a widget that's like a universal smart button.
 You press it and it guesses what you need based on the conversation.
 Try it out at https://do-it.beeper.vercel.app, and view the code at https://github.com/beeper/widget-do-it

+(Note: when developing a widget, use the `widget-example` repo as your base code.
+The code in the other examples may not be up to date.)

 # API Documentation

 ## Background Info on Matrix